 “Fine, we’ll wait until you’re more certain,” Godlight agrees.
 Caines looks at him with a suspicious gaze.

-“I don’t think I need to remind you that it’s best not to return to the Godlight family house,” Gwyneth says, looking at Christophe.
+“I don’t think I need to remind you that it’s best not to return to the Godlight family house,” Gwyneth says, looking at Christopher.

 “We figured as much,” the young gentleman says, disappointed.